rethinkdb/rethinkdb-rs/5-deployment/cli-options.md

 This will bind the HTTP and driver ports on all available interfaces, while the cluster port will only be bound on the loopback interface and `192.168.0.1`.

+## TLS options ##

+* `--http-tls-key key_filename`: private key to use for web administration console TLS
+* `--http-tls-cert cert_filename`: certificate to use for web administration console TLS

+__Note:__ `--http-tls-key` and `--http-tls-cert` must be used together.

+* `--driver-tls-key key_filename`: private key to use for client driver connection TLS
+* `--driver-tls-cert cert_filename`: certificate to use for client driver connection TLS
+* `--driver-tls-ca ca_filename`: CA certificate bundle used to verify client certificates; TLS client authentication disabled if omitted

+__Note:__ `--driver-tls-key` and `--driver-tls-cert` must be used together; `--driver-tls-ca` is optional.

+* `--cluster-tls-key key_filename`: private key to use for intra-cluster connection TLS
+* `--cluster-tls-cert cert_filename`: certificate to use for intra-cluster connection TLS
+* `--cluster-tls-ca ca_filename`: CA certificate bundle used to verify cluster peer certificates

+__Note:__ all three `--cluster-tls-*` options must be used together.

+* `--tls-ciphers cipher_list`: specify a list of TLS ciphers to use; default is 'EECDH+AESGCM'
+* `--tls-ecdh-curve curve_name`: specify a named elliptic curve to use for ECDHE; default is 'prime256v1'
+* `--tls-dhparams dhparams_filename`: provide parameters for DHE key agreement; REQUIRED if using DHE cipher suites; at least 2048-bit recommended

+For details about these options, read [Securing your cluster][sec].

+[sec]: /docs/security/

 ## Web options ##

 * `--web-static-directory directory`: the directory containing web resources for the http interface